 The U.S. Codes of Federal Regulation for the Americans with Disabilities Act of 1990 defines a service animal as "any guide dog, signal dog, or other animal individually trained to do work or perform tasks for the benefit of an individual with a disability, including, but not limited to, guiding individuals with impaired vision, alerting individuals with impaired hearing to intruders or sounds, providing minimal protection or rescue work, pulling a wheelchair, or fetching dropped items."

-The Miniature Schnauzer, although possessing all these characteristics, are usually too small in stature.
+, although possessing all these characteristics, are usually too small in stature.
 Their cousins however, the Giant Schnauzer and the Standard Schnauzer, can make good Assistance dogs.
-Miniature Schnauzers DO, however, make wonderful Therapy Dogs.
+Miniature Schnauzers DO, however, make wonderful Therapy Dogs

 Service Animals Are Working Animals

 Under the Americans with Disabilities Act (ADA), businesses and organizations that serve the public must allow people with disabilities to bring their assisting animals into all areas of the facility where customers are normally allowed to go.
 This federal law applies to all businesses open to the public, including restaurants, hotels, grocery and department stores, hospitals and medical offices, theaters, health clubs, parks, zoos, and all public forms of transportation - taxis, shuttles, trains, subways, buses, planes….